Introducing ALICE

 WY 2025–26 Precipitation Forecast: Near Normal Overall, Slightly Wetter in the North

 Following an “average” year in 2024–25, precipitation for water year 2025–26 is projected to be near normal across California.
-Forecast guidance suggests a modest north–south gradient, with conditions trending slightly above average in the northern portion of the Core Supply region and near to slightly-below average in the south.
+Forecast guidance suggests a modest north–south gradient, with conditions trending near to slightly above average in the northern portion of the Core Supply region and near to slightly-below average in the south.

 See the Regional Sections for a more detailed breakdown by region.

-The dashboard below shows the Core Supply status (Regions 2, 4, and 6, shaded orange) with observed data through March 9, 2026.
+The dashboard below shows the Core Supply status (Regions 2, 4, and 6, shaded blue) with observed data through April 6, 2026.

 Core Supply: